Diegoolei/Ing_Soft_1-KND_Back/socket_communication.md

 `subdict = { "KEY_A" : "SOMETHING", "KEY_B" : 4 }`
 `myDict = { "KEY_1" : "SOME NAME", "KEY_2" : subdict }`

-## Lists as value:
+## Lists of values:
-If we need to send a list of dictionaries with information about the players for example, we simply can construct the list and then put it as value:
+If we need to send a list of entries with information about the players for example, we simply can construct the subdictionary and then put it as value:

     players = dbe.get_players_by...(...) # get players
-    l = []
+    subdict = {}
     for player in players:
-        player_vote = player.player... # get vote
+        player_vote = player...vote # get vote
-        d = { "NICK" : player.player_nick, "VOTE" : player_vote }
+        subdict[player.player_nick] = player_vote
-        l.append(d)
-    finalDict = { "TYPE": "ELECTION_RESULT", "VOTES": l }
+    finalDict = { "TYPE": "ELECTION_RESULT", "VOTES": subdict }
     await ... broadcast ... (..., message=finalDict) # Send socket